 Therefore I would recommend chugging it down quickly to keep everything nicely blended.

-I took Total Protein for 4 weeks whilst at the back end of German Volume Training routine.
+I took Total Protein for four weeks whilst at the back end of an intense German Volume Training routine.

 Normally while on this programme the DOMS is so bad that I am forced to crawl around the house like a giant slug, ringing a bell when I want feeding.